 That said, I was not interested in keeping anything anyway; rather, I just wanted to catch some fish.

-The first thing that’s remarkable about this section is the alternating flat ledges and boulder strewn areas so noticeable downstream are not present here.
-For the entire distance I walked upstream, the bottom was all rocks and boulders — perfect habitat for trout.
-The only item of concern is that the river was broad and ran shallow in many areas.
+The most remarkable thing about this section is the alternating flat ledges and boulder-strewn areas, which are so noticeable downstream that they are absent here.
+For the entire distance, I walked upstream, the bottom was all rocks and boulders — perfect habitat for trout.
+The only concern is that the river was broad and ran shallow in many areas.
 To fish this properly, you have to identify the seams.
-Putting that guidance to good use, I started to look for those areas where the water was just a little bit darker; indicating more depth.
-Based on my experience earlier in the day downstream, I use a nymph and dead drifted it through the slots.
+Putting that guidance to good use, I started to look for those areas where the water was just a little bit darker, indicating more depth.
+Based on my experience earlier in the day downstream, I used a nymph and drifted it through the slots.
 Nothing!

 I continued upstream for almost a mile and could see the rail bed in the distance when I decided to call it a day and turn around.
 I had fished each seam diligently without a single strike or, in fact, seen a single fish.
 However, that structure is so ideal that I’m sure there must be plenty of fish that will be more active when the water warms up and the weather is better.